-#4 Updated by Michael Stahnke almost 3 years ago
+#4 Updated by Michael Stahnke over 5 years ago

 Basically, we have N files with facts in them (not just one fact per file).
 Some facts in file 03-whatever.rb depend on files in 01-whatever.rb.
 Initially, we thought facter was loading the facts in filename order, after testing on some different systems, it was clear that it was not, and was actually dependent on inode ordering.

 As for creating an API that you’re afraid might break something in the future, I think that’s how this needs to be.
 If I can’t rely on facter to use previous facts when making new ones, I would have to put all facts in one file and order them top down.
 This is pain when we already have a few dozen facts and certainly will have more by the time we are complete with our implementation.

 For example, if I have facts doing some external lookup, I need to know the location of the URI to look something up, before I I try to grab a value form the URI.

 The other option would be to have some formal dependency ordering with facts.
 Filename ordering certainly isn’t totally ideal, but also does not violate the principle of least surprise when working with custom facts.

 #5 Updated by Nigel Kersten over 5 years ago